 The implementation of a document intelligence solution involving Optical Character Recognition (OCR) and AI alleviated the need for arduous manual reviews and document categorisation, resulting in higher levels of processing accuracy and time savings of more than 80 per cent.

-Robotic processing automation was deployed to not only source the integrated data the instant the transaction, which could be as simple as applying for a Medicare rebate, took place, it then categorised and analysed the citizen’s data and automatically created cross-departmental insights that would have been almost impossible to find manually.
+Robotic processing automation was deployed to not only source the integrated data the instant the transaction, which could be as simple as applying for ACC, took place, it then categorised and analysed the citizen’s data and automatically created cross-Ministry insights that would have been almost impossible to find manually.